 If this team falters, and they will stumble somewhat in the 2005 season, it will be due to the defensive secondary and what may be this team's most troubling facet, the play and attitude at the starting quarterback position.

-Can quarterback Drew Brees and tight-end Antonio Gates duplicate their spectacular success story?
-Not likely, and the Chargers will need veteran wide receiver Keenan McCardell, along with Eric Parker and Reche Caldwell to supply this offensive with additional targets for Brees.
+Can quarterback Drew Brees and tight end Antonio Gates duplicate their spectacular success story?
+Not likely, and the Chargers will need veteran wide receiver Keenan McCardell, along with Eric Parker and Reche Caldwell to supply this offense with additional targets for Brees.
 The Chargers are not going to surprise anyone in the 2005 season.

 The running game gets no better than one led by LaDainian Tomlinson.